 1. Marketing Stakeholders

-If you’re working on a website or web platform, it’s likely one of your stakeholders will be someone from Marketing or Communications in that company (ex.
-Marketing Director, Communications Manager).
+If you’re working on a website or web platform, it’s likely one of your stakeholders will be someone from marketing or communications.
 If you’re working on SEO or an ad campaign, you will definitely collaborate with a marketing stakeholder.

 How they are valuable: